Next Up: F-1 OPT

 Start and end dates

-- Description of your position duties (including full or part time number of hours)
+- Description of your position duties

 - Location - employer street address